LacunaSoftware/docs/docs.en-us/articles/welcome/contributing.md

 ﻿# Contributing

 We are not taking public contributions at the moment, but will soon begin accepting pull requests.
-For now, if you encounter an error or if you spot something that is missing on this documentation portal, please [create an issue](https://github.com/LacunaSoftware/docs/issues).
+For now, if you encounter an error or spot something that is missing on this documentation portal, please [create an issue](https://github.com/LacunaSoftware/docs/issues).

 ## Creating a new article